Petr1Furious/tanks-game/README.md

 ### Server

 Server can also execute commands (for example, it is the only way to give the first player operator permissions, or to start a game without such player).
-A caommand should not contain **/** in front of it.
+A command should not contain **/** in front of it.

 ## Example